beginning of content

 If your baby is born without symptoms, there's a chance they could develop health problems later.
 These may include:

-Babies who are born without any symptoms or hearing loss have a lower chance of problems.
+Babies who are born without any obvious symptoms or hearing loss have a lower chance of problems.

-There is a blood test for CMV, but in Australia it’s not routinely done in pregnancy.
+There is a blood test to check for CMV, but in Australia it's not routinely recommended in pregnancy.
 CMV testing in pregnancy is recommended for:

-You can check with your doctor if you need to test for CMV.
-If you have a test that shows that you have CMV, you may need further testing to see if your baby has CMV.
-It’s important to remember that even if your baby tests positive for CMV, this doesn’t always mean they will have health problems.
+You can check with your doctor if you should be tested for CMV.
+If testing shows that you have CMV, your doctor may recommend more tests to see if your baby has CMV too.
+It's important to remember that most unborn babies who test positive for CMV during pregnancy will not have long-term complications.

-Some treatments have been tried, but currently there’s no treatment that clearly lowers the risk of your baby getting CMV from you.
-It’s best to discuss this with your doctor.
+Research is ongoing, but currently there's no treatment that clearly lowers the risk of your unborn baby catching CMV during pregnancy.
+If you are concerned, it's best to discuss this with your doctor.

 If you are pregnant, it is a good idea to: